 To turn in the file, the student can click the Turn In button in the top-right corner.
 This will force save the student's annotations and turn in the assignment into Google Classroom.

 The main advantage of this feature is that it cuts down the steps needed to turn an assignment in.
-For example, students no longer need to manually save their annotations or worry about Kami's dual saving system.
+For example, students no longer need to manually save their work.

 If you need further assistance, please contact us at firstname.lastname@example.org.

-Note: This is only available on upgraded accounts.
-For using Classroom with the free version of Kami, see this article:
+Note: This is only available on upgraded Kami accounts.
+For using Google Classroom with the free version of Kami, see this article: